No Cheap Thrill

 "No Cheap Thrill" is a song by American singer-songwriter Suzanne Vega, which was released in 1996 as the second single from her fifth studio album, Nine Objects of Desire (1996).
 It was written by Vega and produced by Mitchell Froom.
-"No Cheap Thrill" reached number 40 in the UK Singles Chart in February 1997, giving Vega her fourth and final UK Top 40 hit.
+"No Cheap Thrill" reached number 40 in the UK Singles Chart in February 1997, giving Vega her fifth and final UK top 40 hit.

 Background

 Vega has described "No Cheap Thrill" as "a song about romance using the language of gambling".

 Music video

 The song's music video was directed by David Cameron.

 Critical reception

 Upon its release as single, Larry Flick of Billboard considered it to be a "shining moment" from Nine Objects of Desire.
 He commented, "Vega's vocals are sewn into a short and direct rock beat that is frayed at the edges with gnarly guitars and ambient keyboards.
 All the while, the song's bright and peppy hook grab[s] the ear and never let[s] go."
 Pan-European magazine Music & Media described it as an "excellent mid-tempo track with plenty of radio appeal".
 They praised Froom for "diversifying Vega's folkie feel by introducing tempo changes, weird background stuff and providing a great base for her soft voice".
 A reviewer from Music Week rated it four out of five, adding, "A poppy lead single to Vega's forthcoming boundary-blurring album.
 This will delight early fans and intrigue those won over by the Tom's Diner remixes."

 In a review of the Nine Objects of Desire, J. D. Considine of The Baltimore Sun noted that the song "flirts with calypso rhythms throughout its Runyonesque verse".
 Jeff Hall of the Courier-Post described it as "engaging barbed pop".
 Dan Kening of The Daily Herald commented, "The ultra-catchy 'No Cheap Thrill' compares a poker game to a seduction."